hello-robot/stretch_tutorials/stretch_body/tutorial_collision_avoidance.md

 # Tutorial: Collision Avoidance

-In this tutorial we will discuss the simple collision avoidance system that runs as a part of Stretch Body.
+In this tutorial, we will discuss the simple collision avoidance system that runs as a part of Stretch Body.

 ## Overview

 Stretch Body includes a system to prevent inadvertent self-collisions.
-It will dynamically limit the range of motion of each joint in order to prevent self-collisions.
+It will dynamically limit the range of motion of each joint to prevent self-collisions.

+!!! warning
-**NOTE**: Self collisions are still possible while using the collision-avoidance system.
+    Self collisions are still possible while using the collision-avoidance system.
 The factory default collision models are coarse and not necessarily complete.

 This system is turned off by default starting with Stretch 2.
 It may be turned off by default on many RE1 systems.
 First check if the collision detection system is turned on: